Grammy Museum unveils tribute to Whitney Houston

 Grammy Museum officials said the exhibit was put together after fans asked why there was no homage to her following her death.
 It will run until February 2013.

-Houston's final film, "Sparkle," will be released in movie theaters on Friday.
+Houston's final film, "Sparkle," will be released in movie theatres on Friday.

 (Reporting By Piya Sinha-Roy, editing by Jill Serjeant and Stacey Joyce)